 Have grandparents' responsibilities - need to complete data entry based on their availability

-Once the team has aligned on the work flows, I have developed multiple versions for the landing page wireframe and the religion poll using UX Kits.
+Once the team has aligned on the workflows, I developed multiple versions for the landing page wireframe and the religion poll using UX Kits.

 Here is a sample of the wireframes of the Landing Page (two versions):